Leave your passport behind, don’t worry about changing money, and get ready to have a babymoon you’ll never forget.

 Bound by the Atlantic Ocean on one side and the Intracoastal Waterway on the other, this barrier island city sits just north of bustling Miami Beach–yet it feels worlds away.
-The sands are white and the water is warm in Sunny Isles Beach, where visitors can walk or take a short drive to many of the area’s top museums, spas, and restaurants.
-The Acqualina Resort and Spa on the Beach sits on 4.5 acres along the beach, where 98 guest rooms offer an intimate experience for guests despite the resort’s ample size.
-Check in to the Aqualina Spa by ESPA for an 80-minute maternity massage before indulging in handmade pasta at the onsite restaurant Il Mulino New York.
-Mamas traveling in late July and early August can take part in the resort’s beautiful baby sea turtle hatchling experience; but fair warning, reservations are mandatory and maternal emotions are likely.
+The sands are white and the water is warm at Sunny Isles Beach, where you can stroll along the 2-mile boardwalk or just plant your pregnant body along the shore at the nearby Haulover Beach Park.
+Sunny Isles beach weather is almost always good–hot months (with averages of 85-90°F June through September), warm shoulder seasons (April through May and October through November) see less muggy days averaging with a high in the low 80s.
+Cool winters, December through March average high at about 78°F. There’s really no bad time to go.
+And if you do, the Acqualina Resort and Spa on the Beach sits on 4.5 acres along the beach, where each guest room offers an intimate experience for its guests.
+Check out the Acqualina Spa by ESPA’s 80-minute maternity massage before indulging in handmade pasta at the onsite restaurant Il Mulino New York.

 WHERE: North Carolina

-Long a retreat of artists and writers, Big Sur is a place of ancient forests and rugged shoreline, stretching 90 miles from San Simeon to Carmel.
+Long a retreat of artists and writers, Big Sur is a place of ancient forests and rugged shoreline, stretching 90 miles from San Simeon to Carmel, which makes a Big Sur Babymoon a perfect getaway.
 The luxurious Post Ranch Inn, designed exclusively for adult getaways, has remarkably environmentally conscious architecture.
 The redwood guesthouses, all of which have views of the sea or the mountains, blend almost invisibly into a wooded cliff 1,200 feet above the ocean.
-Each unit has its own fireplace, stereo, and private decks.
-On-site activities include everything from yoga to stargazing.
+Pop in to the Henry Miller Memorial Library for an intimate concert or simply stay on-site at the inn for everything from yoga to stargazing.